 In addition to the public's clamoring to glimpse these powerful elites, another segment of the population desires to become one of these people by trying to "break into" the media business.
 Since there are many more people who dream of being in these circles than there are spots available, this gives enormous power to those already on the inside, particularly those who have sway to either make or break an up-and-coming career.
 "The Devil Wears Prada" chronicles an aspiring journalist who lands a dream job that, she is told, "thousands would kill for": being the personal assistant to the editor of one of the largest fashion magazines, Runway, whose editor-in-chief makes Bill Gates seem like a softy.
 The character, Miranda Priestly (played by Meryl Streep in a tour-de-force Oscar-nominated performance) is in fact modeled after real-life Vogue Magazine editor Anna Wintour whose chilling detachment from those around her, her ability to make or break fashion careers, and her cut-throat demands on her staff have become legendary throughout the fashion world.

 In the film, the corporation that is "Runway" is no democracy.
 It is feudalism, with Mirander the absolute queen ruling over her dominion of serfs who constantly scatter about trying to please her.
 The central character, Andy Sachs, is plunged into this Madison Avenue purgatory without knowing the rules of the game.
 A journalism-major from Northwestern, Andy knows next to nothing about the fashion world, but it's not just the fashion world--it's the world of the elite in New York.
 Since everyone wants to gain favor from the higher-ups in order to step up the ladder, there's often over-the-top deference to those in elite positions.
 I half-expected her female assistants to curtsy when Mirander entered the office.
 Mirander knows perfectly-well her status and she uses it, often flaunts it, to her advantage.
-Her staff run around like castle servants anticipating the arrival of the monarch.
+Her staff run around like castle servants anticipating the arrival of the Lady of the Manor.

 Streep is magnificent as her voice never reaches past mezzo-piano.
 When one of her staff has transgressed, or simply cannot fulfill her expectation (I doubt Superman could hold a job there), in the softest tone possible she expresses her disappointment.
 And yet, the anticipation of her negative reaction is what makes for moments of anti-gravitational intensity.
 Of course, she never compliments anyone when they've done well.
 Excellent performance is taken for granted in this kingdom.
-I've never thought that the raging tyrant was scary.
-It is the even-tempered soft-spoken emperor with absolute power who sends anyone who to displeases him or her to the block with a disinterested wave of the figure that is the most terrifying.
+I've never found the raging tyrant frightening.
+Rather, it is the even-tempered soft-spoken empress with absolute power who sends anyone who to displeases her to the block with a disinterested wave of the figure that is the most terrifying.